 |---|---|

-| You want dumbbells that feel and handle exactly like traditional hex dumbbells. | Your top priority is blazing-fast weight changes and maximum space efficiency. |
+| You want dumbbells that feel and handle exactly like commercial hex dumbbells. | Your top priority is blazing-fast weight changes for circuit training. |

-| The rectangular cage design of other models annoys you during certain exercises. | You’re fine with a unique form factor as long as the function is superior. |
+| You hate cages hitting your wrists during a dumbbell bench press. | You are fine with a unique block shape as long as the function is superior. |

 The Adjustment Engine: Dial vs. Selector Pin

-The Unfiltered Breakdown: Pros & Cons
+The Brutal Truth: Pros and Cons

-- More affordable per pound of weight
+- Cost Effective: Lower price per pound of steel.

 Specs That Reveal The Divide